matthias-fue/kipi-plugins/README.md

 that brings back some of the plugins which have been removed from KDE's kipi-plugins.

-Digikam, the maintainer of kipi-plugins, has moved a lot of functionality from kipi-plugins inside dikikam itself, leaving other applications that can utilize kipi-plugins stripped of these features.
+Digikam, the maintainer of kipi-plugins, has moved a lot of functionality from kipi-plugins inside digikam itself, leaving other applications that can utilize kipi-plugins stripped of these features.

 In this project, I revert the removal of some plugins and try to make them work with